Discordi0/Practice/HBT/Sherlock/SalineBreeze-1.md

 A: China

-Opening the link of MITRE's pago on Salt Typhoon. (https://attack.mitre.org/groups/G1045/).
+Opening the link of MITRE's page on Salt Typhoon. (https://attack.mitre.org/groups/G1045/).
 We get the answer.

 ![](../../Img/Pasted%20image%2020250930165517.png)